How to Fix Windows 11 Lagging After the Update? — Top 10 Solutions

 Step 3.
 Click on Quick scan to detect and fix malicious issues.

 Solution 10.
-Roll back to Previous Version
+Roll back to the Previous Version

 If you are unable to fix the Windows 11 lag issue despite all your efforts, you have left with only one option — roll back to the previous Windows 11 version.
 There is a possibility that your Windows device is incompatible with working with new software versions.